cduggn/ccExplorer/README.md

 It lets you quickly surface cost and usage metrics associated with your AWS account and visualize them in a human-readable format like a table, csv file, or chart.
 It was created so I could quickly explore and reason about service costs without switching context from the command line.
-It's not designed as a replacement for the official AWS COST Explorer CLI but does provide some nice features for visualization.
+It's not designed as a replacement for the official AWS COST Explorer CLI but does provide some nice features for visualization and sorting.

 Installation